Intero journal / IC and pelvic health

 The lag problem most IC apps do not solve.

-One of the most disorienting things about IC is that the cause and the symptom are often not in the same day.
-A stressful Wednesday and a short night of sleep on Thursday might not produce elevated symptoms until Friday or Saturday.
-If you only record how you feel on the bad day, you miss the inputs that produced it.
+One of the most disorienting things about IC is that the earlier context and the symptom are often not in the same day.
+A stressful Wednesday and a short night of sleep on Thursday might not line up with elevated symptoms until Friday or Saturday.
+If you only record how you feel on the bad day, you miss the context that came before it.

 A useful BladderTracker alternative needs to make it easy to log conditions every day, not just on hard ones.
 The record only becomes useful for pattern recognition when it includes the full stretch, quiet days alongside flares, so that you can eventually see what appears in the days before symptoms escalate.